Bitcreds/BCRS/README.md

     sudo apt-get install libqrencode-dev

-Once these are installed, they will be found by configure and a credits-qt executable will be built by default.
+Once these are installed, they will be found by configure and a bitcreds-qt executable will be built by default.

 Notes